 Vaccines can be given in many ways, including injections into the muscle, injections into or under the skin, as a patch applied onto the skin or inside the nose, or as a pill taken orally.

 (In addition to preventive vaccines, there is some research going on to develop a therapeutic vaccine for people living with HIV.
 If effective, it would use the person's immune system to help control the HIV and delay disease progression.
 But we will focus on preventive vaccines in this article.)

 For a more in-depth overview, watch "How an AIDS Vaccine Might Work" from IAVI:

 Types of Vaccines

-The most straightforward vaccine would be a live attenuated vaccine, which uses a weakened version of the pathogen itself.
-This is how vaccines for measles and mumps work.
-However, live attenuated vaccines are never used in HIV vaccine trials, in order to avoid any risk of HIV infection caused by the vaccine.
-Therefore, vaccine trial participants are never actually exposed to HIV, and have no chance of becoming infected.
+The most straightforward vaccine would be a live attenuated vaccine, which uses a weakened version of the pathogen.
+This is how the vaccines for measles and mumps work.
+However, live attenuated HIV is never used in HIV vaccine trials, in order to avoid any risk of HIV infection via the vaccine itself.
+Therefore, HIV vaccine trial participants are never actually exposed to HIV, and have no chance of becoming infected.

-A whole inactivated vaccine is made from a whole virus or bacterium whose ability to grow and reproduce has been completely eliminated.
-Currently there is only one HIV vaccine trial testing an HIV vaccine candidate made from killed whole HIV that has been genetically modified.
+A whole-cell inactivated vaccine is made from whole viruses or bacteria whose ability to grow and reproduce has been eliminated.
+Currently, there is only one HIV vaccine trial testing an HIV vaccine candidate made from inactivated whole HIV that has been genetically modified.
 Phase 1 results demonstrated safety and tolerability, and the researchers are moving into phase 2.

 This article was provided by TheBody.com.